Anthony Beauvillier: Amateur

 Growing up in Quebec, Beauvillier played in the 2009 Quebec International Pee-Wee Hockey Tournament with the Montreal Canadiens minor ice hockey team.
 He then played with the Collège Antoine-Girouard Gaulois in the Quebec Midget AAA Hockey League until 2013.
 During the 2012–13 season, had led the league in scoring with 39 goals in 41 games and received their MVP award.
-Following his dominant season, Beauvillier was drafted second overall by the Shawinigan Cataractes in the first round of the 2013 Quebec Major Junior Hockey League (QMJHL) Entry Draft.
-Beauvillier immediately joined the Cataractes for his rookie season during the 2013–14 QMJHL season.
+Following his dominant season, Beauvillier was drafted second overall by the Shawinigan Cataractes in the first round of the 2013 Quebec Major Junior Hockey League (QMJHL) entry draft.
+Beauvillier immediately joined the Cataractes for his rookie season during the 2013–14 season.
 The Cataractes began the season maintaining a 0–6–1 record through their first seven games, becoming the only club in the league to go without a win.
-Beauvillier scored his first major junior goal in a 4–1 loss to the Gatineau Olympiques September 28, 2013.
+Beauvillier scored his first major junior goal in a 4–1 loss to the Gatineau Olympiques on September 28, 2013.
 By November 6, the Cataractes held a 3–15–2 record.
 They continued to improve as the season continued and despite holding a 20–39–9 in March, they clinched the final playoff position for the QMJHL playoffs.
 Beauvillier finished with nine goals and 24 assists for 33 points through 64 games.